 The carrying value of deferred exploration costs is reviewed for impairment by management when there are indications that the carrying amount exceeds the recoverable amount.
 In 2009, the Company recorded a provision for impairment losses amounting to P11.47 million representing the carrying value of deferred exploration costs where a portion of the contract area was excised and an unfavorable ruling was issued by the Department of Environment and Natural Resources (DENR).
 Write-off of deferred exploration costs against allowance for impairment losses amounted to P76.62 million in 2009.
-In addition, deferred exploration costs amounting to P78.52 million were directly written-off and charged in the consolidated statement of income in 2009.
+In addition, deferred exploration costs amounting to P78.52million were directly written-off and charged in the consolidated statement of income in 2009.

+million were directly written-off and charged in the consolidated statement of income in 2009.
 Among the factors considered by management in the write-off of deferred exploration costs are the expiration of the contracts and the technical evaluation that the remaining prospects in these areas are small and are likely to be uneconomic.

-As of March 31, 2011 and December 31, 2010, the carrying value of deferred exploration costs amounted to \$\mathbb{P}80.48\$ million and \$\mathbb{P}86.70\$ million, respectively (see Note 14).
+As of June 30, 2011 and December 31, 2010, the carrying value of deferred exploration costs amounted to P80.48 million and P86.70 million, respectively (see Note 14).